-Challenge number Detail of challenge 1 Improving attendance and punctuality for disadvantaged pupils in KS3 2 Narrow attainment gap in Maths APS between disadvantaged and non- disadvantaged pupils.
-3 Narrow attainment gap in English between disadvantaged and non- disadvantaged pupils.
+Challenge number Detail of challenge 1 Continue to improve attendance and punctuality for disadvantaged pupils across the whole school.

-4 Increase opportunities for parental engagement with school.
+2 Continue to narrow attainment gap in Maths APS between disadvantaged and non-disadvantaged pupils.
+3 Continue to narrow attainment gap in English between disadvantaged and non-disadvantaged pupils.
+4 Continue to increase opportunities for parental engagement with school.
 5 Bursary learners, who aren't making expected progress, are supported to achieve in line with or better than non-bursary learners.
-6 Re-launching the "QM Experience" and ensuring the tracking and involvement of disadvantaged pupils in co-curricular activities
+6 Embed the "QM Experience" and ensuring the tracking and involvement of disadvantaged pupils in co-curricular activities